Home Inspection, Roofing

 Drone pilots usually charge by the hour.
 In general, the lowest hourly rate of a drone pilot is $100 per hour, and the most expensive is $300 per hour.
 The fee is usually based on experience, the requirements of the job, and the equipment that the pilot uses.

 Hiring a drone pilot may be less expensive than hiring a home inspection agency with a drone.
-Still, as long as the footage is good quality, comprehensive, accurate, and captured correctly, an inspector can assess it.
+Still, if the footage is good quality, comprehensive, accurate, and captured correctly, an inspector can assess it.

 Drone pilots charge per hour, and many have a minimum flat rate charged for anything less than an hour.